 Whales are not the only thing to see on a San Diego whale-watching tour.
-Equally important, there are four different dolphins that you may witness as well.
+Equally important, there are four different dolphins that you may witness.

 The Common Bottlenose Dolphin

 Bottlenose dolphins live in all temperate and tropical waters worldwide.
-They are dark to light gray with a lighter colored belly.
+They are dark to light gray with a paler-colored belly.
 Their lengths reach between 8-12 feet (2.4-3.6 meters) and weigh up to 1430 pounds (648 kilograms).

 There are two types of groups: offshore and coastal.
-The pelagic species of bottlenose dolphin are darker, larger, and have smaller pectoral fins than the coastal dolphins, which are lighter, smaller, and have larger pectoral fins.
+The pelagic species of bottlenose dolphin are darker, more prominent, and have smaller pectoral fins than the coastal dolphins, which are lighter, smaller, and have larger pectoral fins.

 The coastal bottlenose dolphins range from Southern California down to Chile.